jlimadev/jlimadev/README.md

 # 👋 Hi there, I am Jonathan Lima!

-I am a Brazilian software engineer passionate for learn, practice and code!
+I am a Brazilian software engineer passionate about wll-designed softwares, about learn and practice anything.

 Here in my github you can find my personal projects and study notes.